Media development: Media development vs. media for development

 Some development organizations and experts make a distinction between media development and media for development.
 Support for "Media development" refers to efforts to directly improve the media in a society (through the means mentioned above).
 "Media for development" refers to using existing media to convey messages about specific development issues.
 Such efforts include many ICT for Development (ICT4D) projects.
 Media for Development has been applied to education, healthcare, business, disaster relief, corruption, minority empowerment, and local community engagement, among other development goals.

-Media development organizations
+Organizations

 While development of the media sector is a common activity of many development organizations, there are a small number that engage in direct media development as their primary purpose.
-In the U.S., the three main media development implementers are Internews, the International Center for Journalists, and IREX.